 Webelos Woods is a campout for all Webelos.
 This awesome weekend event includes patrol-method camping and Scout activities.
-Webelos participate in lots of events run by troops such as BB guns, geocaching, sports, first aid, fire building, knots, and pioneering.
-Webelos Woods serves as an introduction to Boy Scouts for 4th grade Webelos, and as a convenient way to visit and compare troops for 5th grade Webelos and those earning the Arrow of Light award.
+Webelos Scouts participate in lots of events run by troops such as sports, first aid, fire building, knots, and pioneering.
+Webelos Woods serves as an introduction to Boy Scouts for 4th grade Webelos Scouts, and as a convenient way to visit and compare troops for 5th grade Webelos Scouts.

-Registration as a den/patrol is preferred; however, individual reservations are accepted if your pack is not participating.
+Registration as a den is preferred; however, individual reservations are accepted if your pack is not participating.

-The registration fee is $15 for Webelos Scouts and $5 for adults and Boy Scouts.
-Begining 4/17/17, there is a $5 late fee.
-Onsite registration is $25 for Webelos Scouts and $15 for adults and Boy Scouts.
+The registration fee is expected to be $20 for each Webelos Scouts and a parent and $5 for adults and Scouts in troops.
+Beginning 10/23/18, there is a $5 late fee.
+Onsite registration is $25 for Webelos Scouts and $15 for adults and Scouts in troops.

 What to Bring